RafetC/RecipeManager/README.md

 {
   "id": 1,
   "dishType": "MEAT",
+  "dishName": "Pizza",
   "portionSize": 4,
   "ingredients": [
     "meat",
     "salt",
     "water"
   ],
-  "createDate": "08.03.2022 20:14",
+  "createDate": "13.03.2022 15:23",
-  "cookingInstructions": "Allow 30 to 45 minutes for oven and meat temperature to rise and continue to cook at 275 to 300 degrees until done. ( usually 4-7 hours depending on size of meat ) " }
+  "cookingInstructions": "Allow 30 to 45 minutes for oven and meat temperature to rise and continue to cook at 275 to 300" }
 ```